kazet/cnc/README.md

 ## How to connect
 This tool, by default, uses an Arduino microcontroller connected via serial port that interfaces with stepper motor drivers.
-The GPIO pin numbers for `DIR` and `PUL` stepper motor driver inputs for each axis are currently defined in `src/machine/arduino/main/pinout.h`.
+The output pin numbers for `DIR` and `PUL` stepper motor driver inputs for each axis are currently defined in `src/machine/arduino/main/pinout.h`.